Delivering notifications

 We will retry delivery up to 8 times over a 30-minute window, utilizing an exponential back-off strategy with jitter.

-Delivery status retry logic
+Delivery status retries

 We will retry delivery status checks up to 10 times over a 30-minute window, utilizing an exponential back-off strategy with jitter.